google/docsy/userguide/content/en/docs/Updating/Convert-site-to-module.md

 ```
 {{% /alert %}}

-## Clean up of your repository
+## Clean up your repository

-Since your site now uses Hugo Modules, you can clean up your repo now.
+Since your site now uses Hugo Modules, you can remove `docsy` from the `themes` directory, as instructed below.
-At the command prompt, change to the root directory of your existing site first.
+First, change to the root directory of your site:

 ```
 cd /path/to/my-existing-site